 For example, you can send a coupon to customers who have not purchased during the past 90 days, offering an incentive to come back.
 This marketing tactic, called email remarketing, is used by eCommerce retailers to leverage their existing relationships with customers in order to increase repeat sales.

 Small and medium retailers that do not have the time or expertise to constantly analyze their data, can use Remarkety to automatically find these opportunities.
 Remarkety’s platforms sends automated emails based on customers’ behavior and purchase history.
 With Remarkety retailers can automatically win back inactive customers, recover abandoned carts, turn members into customers, increase repeated sales, incentivize clients with reward programs, and more.
 The emails can be sent without coupons, but adding coupons to some of these emails can dramatically increase conversion rates.

-In this blog post we will examine the aggregated data from thousands of retailers to understand how the addition of coupons to email, remarketing campaigns can increase conversion rates, which types of campaigns are more effective with coupons, and how to add coupons to the emails that are sent through Remarkety.
+In this blog post we will examine the aggregated data from thousands of retailers to understand how the addition of coupons to email marketing campaigns can increase conversion rates, which types of campaigns are more effective with coupons, and how to add coupons to the emails that are sent through Remarkety.

-Are remarketing emails with added coupons more effective?
+Are marketing emails with added coupons more effective?

 The following chart compares the results of campaigns that used coupons, with those that did not: